 Enter the giveaway by doing one or both of these things for multiple entries.

-1. Share your own compost story and your Give $5, Get $5 referral link with a friend.
-You will receive one entry for each referral that signs up with your link through Sunday, May 9th.
+1. Share your Give $5, Get $5 referral link with a friend, found in your online account.
+You will receive one entry for each referral that signs up with your link through Saturday, May 11th.
 Your friend will get $5 off and you will get $5 toward our online shop.

-2. On our Instagram giveaway announcement complete these three steps:
+2. On our Instagram giveaway announcement complete these steps:

 1. Follow us